developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 * **Viewfinder Enabled -** Enables only the viewfinder.

-* **Static Reticle -** Enables the viewfinder and a red reticle (crosshairs) in the center of the screen to aid in positioning the barcode for scanning. **This parameter is supported only when the Camera is used for scanning**.
+* **Static Reticle -** Enables the viewfinder and a red reticle (cross-hairs) in the center of the screen to aid in positioning the barcode for scanning. **This parameter is supported only when the Camera is used for scanning**.

 ## Scan Params
+Scan Parameters allow for configuration of Code ID and scanner-specific decoding feedback options for the scanner selected in the Profile being edited.

+**Note: Some parameters are device-dependent**.

 <img style="height:350px" src="scan_params.png"/>
 <br>

-Scan Params allows for configuration of Code ID and scanner-specific decoding feedback options.

-**Note**: Some of these parameters are device-dependant.

 **Code ID Type -** Permits the selection of a Code ID character to insert between the prefix and the decoded symbol.
 The Code ID character identifies the code type of a scanned barcode.
 This information can be useful to an application when multiple barcode types are being read.
 Available options: